 - Will you have hellish nightmares about that argument, or will it pass like a breeze?

 It will make you more mature.

 Yes.
-This rule will allow you to take the “higher ground” in many instances in life, but not because you will be “better” than others, but because you will behave in ways that will surprise people.
+This rule will allow you to take the “higher ground” in many instances in life, not because you will be “better” than others, but because you will behave in ways that will surprise people.

 Let us say that someone started to scream at you for no apparent reason.
 Of course, you will be taken aback, and your first instinct will be to shout back or slap the person in the face.
-Putting your mad martial arts skill aside, you hold your ground and calmly ask what is going on, if that person is feeling ok, or why that person decided to scream at you.
+But, putting your mad martial arts skill aside, you hold your ground and calmly ask what is going on, if that person is feeling ok, or why that person decided to scream at you.